 This bill amends the penalties associated with the refusal to submit to alcohol concentration testing and modifies the consequences for aggravated driving while intoxicated (DWI).
-Specifically, it increases the suspension period for a first refusal from 180 days to 9 months and for individuals with prior convictions from 2 years to 3 years.
-Additionally, the bill introduces a new provision allowing courts to suspend up to 180 days of the license suspension for individuals who plead guilty or nolo contendere to certain offenses.
-The bill also expands the definition of prior convictions to include offenses from out-of-state jurisdictions.
+Specifically, it increases the suspension period for a first refusal from 180 days to 12 months and for subsequent refusals from 2 years to 3 years.
+Additionally, the bill allows courts to suspend up to 180 days of the license suspension imposed for refusal in conjunction with a guilty plea to certain DWI offenses.
+The bill also clarifies that any license suspensions under the aggravated DWI statute will run consecutively to any administrative suspensions imposed by the Department of Safety.

-Furthermore, the bill establishes new penalties for aggravated DWI offenses, including a mandatory minimum sentence of 17 consecutive days in a county correctional facility, a fine of at least $750, and the requirement to undergo a substance use disorder evaluation.
-It mandates the installation of an interlock device for offenders and allows for the revocation of driving privileges for a minimum of 18 months, with the possibility of extension.
+Furthermore, the bill introduces new penalties for aggravated DWI convictions, including a mandatory minimum sentence of 17 consecutive days in a county correctional facility, a fine of at least $750, and the requirement to install an interlock device.
+It also mandates that individuals undergo a substance use disorder evaluation and comply with a service plan developed from that evaluation.
 The effective date for these changes is set for January 1, 2027.
+Overall, the bill aims to strengthen the penalties for driving under the influence and enhance public safety by addressing repeat offenders more rigorously.

 Statutes affected: Introduced: 265-A:14, 265-A:18